 3. Simple Life Healthy Vegetarian Restaurant

 Serving quality vegetarian food, Simple Life Healthy Vegetarian Restaurant is one of the best vegetarian restaurants in Kuala Lumpur.
 The meals are organic, and you have quite a lot of options to choose from.
 The multi-cuisine food joint serves pizzas, rotis, noodles, beverages and juices that are 100 percent fresh.
 The authorities say their food does not contain any MSG, coloring, or trans fat.
+So, what’s better than some healthy delicacies, waiting to be tried by you?

 Must try: Thai style bean curd with multi grain rice